UraniumCakes/Conure/README.md

 # Conure
-Conures are very small very simple minded parrots so the species is fitting for this MOOSE application created by an absolute noob.
+Conures are very small very simple minded parrots, which is a fitting description for this MOOSE application created by an absolute noob.

 ## Copyable commands
 ### Reading a file